kubevirt/user-guide/workloads/templates/vm-creation.md

 Note that the template above defines free parameters \(`NAME` and `CPU_CORES`\) and  the `NAME` parameter does not have specified default value.

 An OpenShift template has to be converted into the JSON file via `oc process` command, that also allows you to set the template parameters.

+A complete example can be found in the [KubeVirt repository](https://github.com/kubevirt/kubevirt/blob/master/cluster/vm-template-fedora.yaml).

 !> You need to be logged in by `oc login` command.